2022 Beijing Guoan F.C. season: November

 Guoan's first game of November came against Henan Songshan Longmen on 4 November.
 Guoan took the lead in the 13th minute thanks to Zhang Xizhe threading the ball past two lines of defense; Zhang Yuning latched on to the ball, touched it past the opposition keeper and scored his 15th goal of this CSL campaign.
 In the 74th minute, Guoan players failed to clear the ball from danger, conceding a long-ranged effort from the top of the box.
 Approaching the final minutes of the game, Adegbenro attempted a one-on-one inside Henan's box and was subsequently tripped over by a Henan defender.
 The referee pointed to the penalty spot, and Kang Sang-woo sent keeper the wrong way to restore Guoan's lead in the 90th minute.
 The game ended 2–1 in Guoan's favor, and the team extended its unbeaten streak to 8 games.

 Guoan played league leader Wuhan Three Towns on the night of 8 November.
 After a heated first half, Guoan conceded after Hou Sen slipped in the area and then failed to gain control of the ball, resulting in an easy tap-in for Three Towns.
 Guoan continued to pressure in the second half, but had no chance after Bai Yang tripped a Three Towns player in Guoan's own box and giving away a penalty.
 Guoan ended the game 0–2, ending the defeat-less 8-game run.

 Few nights after on 13 November, Guoan played Wuhan Yangtze River.
 Two teams traded chances in the first half, but nothing came to fruition for either team.
 Trading sides, it was Guoan who conceded first.
 Hou Sen, trying to deny a Wuhan shot, rushed out of the goal, but was judged to have tripped the opposition player.
 Despite picking the right side, Hou was unable to stop the penalty, resulting in Guoan being a goal down in the 52nd minute.
 The situation changed for Guoan immediately afterwards, however.
 Memišević sent in a long cross from right midfield that skipped between two Wuhan defenders to land right in front of Adegbenro, who calmly put the ball past the keeper to tie the game up in the 55th minute.
 Less than 10 minutes late after a series of delicate touches, Wang Ziming sent the ball across the box with Wang Gang following up for another goal for Guoan.
-In added time, Guoan took advantage of a counter attack situation and Adegbenro set up Kang Sang-woo with a cross from the edge of the box for a third goal.
+In added time, Guoan took advantage of a counterattack situation and Adegbenro set up Kang Sang-woo with a cross from the edge of the box for a third goal.
 The game ended with a 3–1 comeback victory Guoan.